etcd-io/etcd/Documentation/learning/api.md

 An application may read the Cluster_ID (Member_ID) field to ensure it is communicating with the intended cluster (member).

 Applications can use the `Revision` to know the latest revision of the key-value store.
-This is especially useful when applications specify a historical revision to make time `travel query` and wishes to know the latest revision at the time of the request.
+This is especially useful when applications specify a historical revision to make time `travel query` and wish to know the latest revision at the time of the request.

 Applications can use `Raft_Term` to detect when the cluster completes a new leader election.